 Josh Naylor hits 3-run homer as Guardians storm back in 8th to stun Angels 8-6

-CLEVELAND (AP) — Josh Naylor’s three-run homer highlighted Cleveland’s stunning comeback in the eighth inning as the Guardians rallied for an 8-6 win over the Los Angeles Angels on Saturday night.
+Down 6-2 and seemingly headed for another disappointing loss, the Guardians, who have been at the bottom of baseball in most offensive categories, pulled off an improbable win that looked like so many last season on the way to an AL Central title.

-Down 6-2 and seemingly headed for another disappointing loss, the Guardians scored six times in the eighth to pull off their most improbable win in a season that was sliding in the wrong direction for the defending AL Central champions.
+“It’s funny,” manager Terry Francona said.
+“You spend four innings thinking, ‘I need to talk to these guys.’
+And then about 10 minutes later it’s, ‘Way to go.’
+An odd night.”

 Andrés Giménez also homered in the eighth for Cleveland, which until that point had hit into some tough luck and hurt itself with bad baserunning.